 Again in Carr v.
 Immigration & Nat.
 Service, 86 F.3d 949 (9th Cir.
 1996), the alien/defendant requested delay in deportation proceedings in order to “receive an expungement of his conviction under California Penal Code § 1203.4.”
 Id. at 950.
 The court held that the INS is entitled to treat different offenses differently, and to recognize expungement of some and not of others because the federal immigration service is not required to defer to state expungement definitions or regimes.
 Id. at 952.

-Finally, this court again stated in United States v.
+Finally, the court again stated in United States v.
 Qualls, 108 F.3d 1019 (9th Cir.
 1997), that § 1203.4 is an expungement of the conviction.
 In considering the effect of such an expungement, the court explained:

 “Under California law, when a court terminates a defendant’s probation before the probation period has expired, the defendant is entitled to withdraw his guilty plea, have the accusation or information against him dismissed and be released from all penalties and disabilities resulting from the conviction.
 Cal.
 Penal Code § 1203.4.
 A defendant must petition the court for such expungment [sic].”
 Id. at 1022.